ansiktemuskler4489/GuiStruct/README.txt

 doing screen0.gui0.

 Now the centralize event has some limits
-	1. the event sends folloing as argument, (screen0: ScreenGui, gui0: GuiObject, iO, InputObject?) but the gui0 will only send the roblox instance and no the extended wrappers around the GuiObject.
+	1. the event sends following as argument, (screen0: ScreenGui, gui0: GuiObject, iO, InputObject?) but the gui0 will only send the roblox instance and without the extended wrappers around the GuiObject.
 	Could be solved with GoodSignal maybe.

 	2. no being able to chose/add multiable centralized event spots.